dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

  - `idq.ms_uops` - Counts the number of micro-ops delivered from Microcode Sequencer

 The `:u` suffix means that the counters will be collected for user code only which runs in the ring 3.
 It is natively supported by the Intel hardware and implemented as a dedicated bit in the `IA32_PERFEVTSEL` MSR.
-A counter programmed with one of the `IA32_PERFEVTSEL`s can later be read from the corresponding `IA32_PMC` MSR.
 Here is how the Intel System Programming Manual depicts the `IA32_PERFEVTSEL` structure:

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/ia32perfevtsel_layout.png" | relative_url }})

 The `USR` bit corresponds to user-space counters.
+A counter programmed with one of the `IA32_PERFEVTSEL`s can later be read from the corresponding `IA32_PMC` MSR.

-Most of the examples used in this article will be implemented as NASM macros which basically consist of a loop with iteration count specified in the `rdi` register.
-The iteration count used in the examples will be set to `1 << 31` which seems optimal in the sense of collecting counters and time spent on running the examples.
+Most of the examples used in this article will be implemented as NASM macros which basically consist of a loop with iterations count specified in the `rdi` register.
+The iterations count used in the examples will be set to `1 << 31` which seems optimal in the sense of collecting counters and time spent on running the examples.
 Here is how the main program entry point look like:

 ```
 ITERATION_COUNT equ 1 << 31